wrijupan/sound-of-failure/README.md

 ### Methods Used

 **Data preprocessing:** The sound problem is converted to a computer vision problem by converted the sound to its image representation (i.e. Mel spectrograms).
-The data processing steps include generating Mel spectrograms, standardization, chunking the spectrograms to smaller blocks for generating training and validation data batches.
+The data processing steps include generating Mel spectrograms, standardization, chunking the spectrograms to smaller blocks for generating training, validation and test data batches.

-**Machine Learning:** In general, only machine sounds from a normal state of an instrument will be available, i.e. the algorithm will not know beforehand how an abnormal sound looks like.
-So the training would be unsupervised using only normal sound data.
-Then during validation when the algorithm encounters an abnormal sound, it will identify that as an outlier.
+**Deep Learning Acoustic Anomaly Detection:** In general, only machine sounds from a normal state of a machine will be available, i.e. the algorithm will not know beforehand how a broken machine sounds looks like.
+Our algorithm can diagnose broken machine sounds without knowing a-priori about a broken sound pattern.

-The approaches that is used are (under active development, the results will appear very very soon here!):
+Our models are built on simple principles - we feed only normal machine sounds as input to an Autoencoder architecture (a Deep Neural Network with an Encoder, a Decoder and a bottleneck).
+The Autoencoder is trained to reconstruct back normal sounds with a high accuracy (low reconstruction error).
+When an abnormal machine sound is fed as input to a trained Autoencoder for reconstructing normal machine sounds, the reconstructed output has a higher reconstruction error.
+By thresholding on the reconstructing error, we can diagnose broken machine sounds as acoustic anomalies.

+We used three types of Autoencoders:
 * Convolution Autoencoder
 * Variational Autoencoder
 * LSTM

-* Convolution LSTM
-* Transfer Learning models for feature extraction and using anomaly detection models on the extracted features
+Variational Autoencoder is our best model in terms of its speed and accuracy.

 ### Technologies